J3FFR3Y-E-K/The-Best-Planner/README.md

 4/27 Cristian: Updated the Organizations.html so that it matches the red and white aesthetics.
 Added Admin.html which is the admins view and it's features such as ViewOrganizations.php which searches for Organizations and displays it, AddOrganizations.php which adds Organizations, DeleteOrganizations.php which deletes organizations, and UpdateOrganizations.php which updates Organization information.

-/27 Norke: Added github actions so the scraper runs every 3 hours. added more pages to scrape
+4/27 Norke: Added github actions so the scraper runs every 3 hours. added more pages to scrape

+4/28 Ian: Updated all current files and added missing ones for first draft of final code